- Programs & Courses

 Workers in the Aging City: Eldercare Labour Markets in Vancouver and Shanghai: This SSHRC-funded project is led by Dr Feng Xu (Political Science, UVic) and Dr Kendra Strauss (The Labour Studies Program, SFU).
 The project, which runs from 2016-2020, investigates paid eldercare work in two major urban labor markets with different care regimes.
 More information.

 Adapting Canadian Work and Workplaces to Respond to Climate Change: This project is part of Work in a Warming World (W3), and examines can Canadian work and workplaces can contribute to slowing global warming by bringing work, the workplace and workers “in” to a green transition.
 More information.

 - LBST 202-3: Labour Research for Social Change: Methods and Approaches (Q)

 - LBST 307: Unfree Labour and Modern Slavery

 Graduate Student Supervision

-I am happy to supervise MA and PhD students with research interests in the areas of Labour Studies and Labour Geography, in particular: feminist political economy, migration, unfree labour, gender and work, and feminist urban theory.
-SSHRC project - please click here for details.
+I am happy to supervise MA and PhD students with research interests in the areas of Labour Studies and Geography, in particular: feminist political economy and feminist political ecology, migration, unfree labour, precarity, and feminist urban theory.

 Other selected publications: